Fire breaks out at iconic Tiffany's jewellery store in NYC

 - Published

-Firefighters in New York City are tackling a blaze at Tiffany & Co's iconic jewellery store.
+Firefighters in New York City have tackled a blaze at Tiffany & Co's iconic jewellery store.

 An all-hands alert was issued by the New York Fire Department (FDNY) for the incident at the 10-story building at 57th Street and 5th Avenue, Manhattan.